sillsdev/TheCombine/docs/user_guide/docs/goals.md

 At the top of the Senses and Pronunciations columns, you can sort or filter by the number of senses or recordings that entries have.

-There is also a Definitions column that can be turned on or off in [Project Settings](project.md#definitions).
+Due to the nature of Rapid Word Collection, [Data Entry](dataEntry.md) in The Combine does not support adding definitions or parts of speech.
+However, if you have imported a project in which senses have definitions or part of speech, additional columns with that information will automatically be added to the Review Entries table.

 ### Editing Entry Rows

 You can record, play, or delete an entry's audio recordings with the icons in the Pronunciations column.
 You can delete an entire entry with the icon in the Delete column.

-To edit an entry's vernacular form, senses (including glosses and domains), note, or flag, click the icon in the Actions column.
+To edit an entry's vernacular form, senses (including glosses and domains), note, or flag, click the icon in the Edit column.

 ## Merge Duplicates